 Once the pool is drained, it is essential to refill it with fresh water corrected by using by adding chlorine and other chemicals to keep a healthy and hygienic pool.

 There are a few different methods for draining an above ground pool.
-And you can choose the one that best fits you and your needs.
-Here are some of the most common methods for draining an above ground pool.
+And you can choose the best method of how to empty above ground pool that fits you and your needs.
+Here are some of the most common methods for draining above ground pool.

 1. Using a submersible pump